remikoonda/Decision-Trees-in-Python/README.md

 # Decision-Trees-in-Python
-# This repository builds a classification model that predicts the edibility of mushrooms.
+# This repository presents a classification model that predicts the edibility of mushrooms.